 Reflection and aims

 At Creatief Bureau Sassi, we believe that the common perception of a domesticated nature must change because it has reached its limit.
-Martin, Maris and Simberloff stated in 2016 in their article on society and conservation science, that human societies depend much more on nature than has usually been admitted, and that the exploitative attitude humans have toward nature is no longer durable.
+Martin, Maris and Simberloff stated in their article on society and conservation science (2016), that human societies depend much more on nature than has usually been admitted and that the exploitative attitude humans have toward nature is no longer durable.
 According to them, the current disruptive state of the whole biosphere (think of water/air pollution, eutrophication, acid rain, forest denudation, species extinction) is clearly a symptom of our exploitative attitude and points to a disturbed human-nature relationship.

-So it is high time to rebalance and redefine our relationship with nature.
-Like Martin, Maris and Simberloff (2016) we believenature and natural entities, having their own dynamics and properties independent of our human goals, deserve moral respect.
+So, it is high time to rebalance and redefine our relationship with nature.
+Like Martin, Maris and Simberloff (2016) we believe that nature and natural entities, having their own dynamics and properties independent of our human goals, deserve moral respect.
 Therefore, it is important to reconsider the values we attribute to nature and natural entitiesand recognize our dependence on them (Martin, Maris, & Simberloff, 2016).
 This notion of respect will serve to shape a new human-nature relationship, sustainable for both humans and non-humans, and hopefully restore the biosphere.

 According to Kollmuss & Agyeman (2002) environmental awareness has both an affective, perception-based component and a cognitive, knowledge-based component.
-Accordingly, the Guerrilla Art for Conservation Biology project responds to both components.
-The affective component of the project is the use of art and language to emphasize the beauty and uniqueness of each natural entity.
+Accordingly, Menorca pReserve responds to both components.
+The affective component of the project is the use of art to emphasize the beauty and uniqueness of each natural entity.
 And the cognitive component relies in briefly informing humans about how each natural entitylives, flourishes, and reproduces.
-From this, a collection of images (prints) from landscapes, soils and living organisms each with their matching word game have been created (Figure 1).
+From this, a collection of images (prints) from landscapes, soils and living organisms each with their matching word game have been created (Figure 1 and the collection in the photo gallery on the bottom of this page).
 And each image in the collection is accompanied by a small informative text about the represented entity (Figure 2).
-Those images are free to use by any NGO (after consultation) to help them raise money or illustrate a project/campaign.
+Those images are available to use by any NGO (after consultation) to help them raise money or illustrate a project/campaign.

 Thereby, at Creatief Bureau Sassi, we expect that the Menorca pReserve project will enhance low-cost pro-environmental behavior as it promotes environmental awareness and respect.
-And, with that, we hope to contribute to the development of a balanced human–nature relation.
+And, with that, we hope to contribute to a balanced human–nature relation in Menorca.